What is final pay?

 If you decide to pay out the notice period, your employee’s employment will end on the date you make the payment in lieu of notice.
 This means that your former employee will not continue to be employed during the notice period and that they won’t continue to accrue entitlements such as annual leave.
 If you choose not to pay out the notice period, they will continue to be employed for the whole notice period.

-When you calculate the payment in lieu of notice, check their contract, award or enterprise agreement to determine whether the following are included:
+When you calculate the payment in lieu of notice, include the following:

 - overtime worked